-Hi!
-I promised another review, so here we go.
-This is for one of my all time favourite authors, if you hadn’t realised that already from my other posts 😉 Sylvia Plath wrote many incredible poems and one brilliant book, ‘The Bell Jar,’ before she unfortunately committed suicide.
-In fact, the anniversary of her death was only a few weeks ago, which kind of contributed towards me finally publishing this review!
+Sylvia Plath wrote many incredible poems and one brilliant book, ‘The Bell Jar,’ before she unfortunately passed away in the 1960s.
+In fact, the anniversary of her death was only a few weeks ago- which contributed to me finally getting this review published!

 “It was a queer, sultry summer, the summer they electrocuted the Rosenbergs.”

-The book starts with Esther reflecting on her time working for a fashion magazine, something that she should enjoy as an aspiring writer.
+The book starts with Esther reflecting on her time working for a fashion magazine in New York, something that she should enjoy as an aspiring writer.
 However, she soon starts to feel depressed and alone, wondering why she feels so lost and sad when she should be having ‘the time of her life’ as others are.
 This reflects the society of the time, with Esther feeling constrained by the role of the ‘perfect woman’ that she is forced to fill.

 “I was perfectly free.”